frankie290651/FeedMeUpdates/README.md

 ```
 You also need to add the start command to nopasswd so that updater can restart your service once update is over, here are the commands:
 ```
-# change USERNAME with the username of the user running the service and SERVICE with your service name
+# change USERNAME value with the username of the user running the service and SERVICE value with your service name
 USERNAME="user"
 SERVICE="rust-server.service"
 SYSTEMCTL_PATH="$(command -v systemctl)"